 STILLS + MOTION

-"Music and photography inspire me — I can't have one without the other.
-While music is a means to live in the moment, my go-to for a mood change, it is also the muse for my creativity.
+“Music and photography inspire me — I can’t have one without the other.
+While music is a means to live in the moment, my go-to for a mood change, it is also the muse for my creativity and the playlist of my life.
 Photography is vital for me to capture, engage, and tell stories.
-My camera, an inherent tool for communication and expression."
+My camera, an inherent tool for communication and expression.”

 I’ve always believed that a person needs to have more than one thing in their life that inspires them.
 For me, it’s music and photography — I can’t have one without the other.
 Music gives me life.
 It is a means to live in the moment, my go-to for a mood change, where I find ideas, answers, motivation, and joy.
 And, music is the muse for my creativity.
 Photography was ingrained in me as a child, beginning when I tagged along with my photographer dad touring the planet, my summer playground, the African savanna, Alaskan wilderness, and then some.
 As an extrovert, it is vital for me to interact, capture, engage, and tell stories.
 My camera is an inherent tool I use to communicate and express myself.

 While I was born in Spokane, WA, and raised in Mountain Home, ID, I prefer to identify myself as a Pacific Northwesterner — someone who is environmentally aware and laidback.
 With a beautiful region of rugged landscapes of waterfalls, evergreen mountains, streams, and wildlife, I am most comfortable when outdoors, away from too much concrete.